douglastia1/digital-inq/README.md

 What this project is about?
-  This project is about trying to guess the correct artist that matches the music that you hear, you will have a maximum of 1 minute and as the game progresses the time will decrease then after that time is up you will loose your change to answer even if oyu know who the artist
+  This project is about trying to guess the correct artist, you will have a maximum of 1 minute and as the game progresses the time alotted  will decrease then after that time is up you will loose your change to answer even if you know who the artist was.

+  How was it built?
+  This project was built using javascript, html,